ItzNotABug/ghosler/README.md

 - **Custom Email Subjects**: Ghosler allows using customised email subject for your newsletter.\
 - **Multiple Newsletters**: Ghosler supports managing multiple newsletters!
 Publish a post & select the newsletter to associate with & instantly send emails.
+- **Docker Support**: Ghosler also supports a straight forward Docker container.

 ### Running Ghosler